Carolin Braun-Rechlin

 A blanket can wrap around the child during sleep, which can lead to overheating.

-The lying surface should be as empty as possible.
-Avoid stuffed animals, pillows, toys, or similar items in the sleeping area.
+The sleeping area should be as clear as possible.
+Avoid soft toys, pillows, toys, or similar items in the sleeping place.

 If you have a family bed, make sure that each family member has enough space.